 The same standards of intellectual honesty and plagiarism apply to software as to other forms of published work.
 For example, individuals should not copy another's computer file and submit it as theirs nor should they work with someone else on an assignment, sharing the computer files and then submit that file, or a modification thereof, as their own individual work.

 All computer systems accessing University data and networks must have antiviral software installed and continuously enabled so the spread of viruses within the University computer systems is prevented.
-Authorized users downloading software from a network or installing software from a disk/CD-ROM, must check the software for possible virus infection before they use it.
+Authorized users downloading software from a network or installing software from a disk/CD/DVD/USB drive, must check the software for possible virus infection before they use it.